RebeccaSue/cc3k/README.md

 Damage is calculated as follows: Damage(Def ender) = ceiling((100/(100+Def (Def ender)))∗Atk(Attacker)), where Attacker specifies the attacking character (enemy or PC) and defender specifies the character being attacked.
 Thus, in a single round a character can be both an attacker and a defender.

 ## 3. Display
 The display of CC3k is relatively simple, Figure 1 depicts an empty board.
 Walls are denoted by ‘|’ and ‘−’, doorways by ‘+’, and passages by ‘#’.
 Floor tiles that can be walked upon are denoted by ‘.’.
 Chambers are denoted by the smaller polygons inside the larger rectangle.
 The player character can only ever occupy a passage block, doorway block, or a floor tile inside a chamber.
-The player character can see in all chambers simultaneously, e.g. through walls or doors10.
-Figures 2, 3, 4, 5, depict various board states.
-Note that Figure 1 represents a completely empty game board and is meant to act as a reference of what the game board would look like before any generation occurs.
+The player character can see in all chambers simultaneously.

 ## 4. Command Interpreter
 Initially, the game will demand the player enter one of the specified races or quit.
 Entering ‘q’ or EOF (e.g. Ctrl-D) at the race prompt will cause the program to terminate.
 Supplying a valid race selection (below) will start that game using that race.
 Other values will be ignored.